Story, Indiana: History

-Farming in the hilly, rocky terrain of what is today the Hoosier National Forest region was a difficult undertaking.
-Marginal farms with poor soil were made worse with soil run off from clear cutting of the forests.
-When the government began offering to buy their land in the 1920s for creation of Brown County State Park (opened 1929), many farmers gladly accepted.
-With the coming of the Great Depression (1929–1933), many families also abandoned their farms in search of work elsewhere, a departure not unlike that narrated in John Steinbeck's, The Grapes of Wrath.
-Brown County lost half of its population between 1930 and 1940 and much of the farming ceased.
+Farming in the hilly, rocky terrain of what is today the Hoosier National Forest region was a difficult undertaking as farms in the area dealt with poor soil made worse due to soil run off from the clear cutting of the forests.
+When the government began offering to buy their land in the 1920s for creation of Brown County State Park, many farmers gladly accepted.
+Brown County lost half of its population between 1930 and 1940 due to the Great Depression and much of the farming ceased.
 Creation of Yellowwood State Forest, Hoosier National Forest and the Charles C. Deam Wilderness Area displaced even more from the area.
-For these reasons, Brown County is 80% forested today (second-growth, but still impressively mature).
-The loss of population, and thus customers, began the decline of Story's commercial prosperity.
+For these reasons, Brown County is 80% forested today, mostly consisting of second-growth trees.
+The loss of population, and therefore customers, began the decline of Story's commercial prosperity.

-The United States Army Corps of Engineers flooded the area west of Story in 1960, creating Monroe Reservoir known as Lake Monroe (Indiana), the state's second largest man-made lake.
+The United States Army Corps of Engineers flooded the area west of Story in 1960, creating the reservoir known as Lake Monroe, the state's second-largest man-made lake.
 The town of Elkinsville, Indiana, was abandoned and the road that once connected to State Road 46, past the home and studio of artist T. C. Steele (and what is now the T.C.
-Steele State Historic Site), was closed, cutting Story’s access to Bloomington, Indiana via Elkinsville Road.
+Steele State Historic Site), was closed, cutting Story’s access to Bloomington, Indiana.
 Elkinsville Road serves as Story’s main street, but it now dead-ends four miles (6 km) to the west at a fallen iron bridge.
 Further isolated, Story’s decline continued.
-Clotha operated the store until 1969, installing a lunch counter to serve park visitors and passing motorists, and operating the only fuel service for the surrounding area.
-The c.1937 Standard Service gold and red crown gas pumps still stand today in front of the building.
+Clotha Hedrick operated the store until 1969, installing a lunch counter to serve park visitors and passing motorists, and operating the only fuel service for the surrounding area.
+The Standard Service gold and red crown gas pumps installed circa 1937 still stand today in front of the building.
+Little new construction followed the Great Depression, and no attempts were made to “modernize” the aging structures of Story that still stand today.

-This paucity of capital was, in retrospect, a blessing.
-Little new construction followed the Great Depression, and fortuitously, no one attempted to “modernize” the venerable but aging structures at Story when the rest of the nation embarked upon a campaign to eliminate unsightly wooden floors, stamped tin metal ceilings and globe lighting and replace them with shiny asbestos floor tiles and dropped fiberboard ceilings sporting snazzy new recessed neon bulbs.

-Likewise, nature has reclaimed most of Brown County, and today the area surrounding Story is wild and natural.
-Story sits at the edge of Salt Creek, a labyrinthine 100 mi system of quiet, slow-moving tributaries which now form the backwaters of Lake Monroe.
-This moist bottomland, now under the protection of the Indiana Department of Natural Resources, is a spectacular spawning ground for fish and fowl alike, a place of serenity and raw beauty found nowhere else in Indiana.
+Nature has reclaimed most of Brown County, and today the area surrounding Story is wild and natural.
+Story sits at the edge of Salt Creek, a 100 mi system of quiet, slow-moving tributaries which now form the backwaters of Lake Monroe.
+This moist bottomland, now under the protection of the Indiana Department of Natural Resources, is a spawning ground for fish and fowl alike.